Learning to Generate Better Than Your LLM

 \paragraph{\agg: Rollin $\pi_\theta$ and Rollout $\piref$}

 The next scheme performs rollin with our LLM policy $\pi_\theta$ and rollout with our guide policy $\piref$ -- the opposite of \cpi.
-This scheme is an interactive imitation learning algorithm, \agg{} \citep{sun2017aggrevated}, a differentiable policy gradient version of AggreVaTe (Aggregate Values to Imitate \citep{ross2014aggrevate}) as seen in \cref{alg:finetuning_agg}. \agg~ is an API algorithm similar to CPI and also uses a mixture policy $\beta \pi^{ref} + (1-\beta) \pi_{\theta}$ for rollin.
+This scheme is an interactive imitation learning algorithm, \agg{} \citep{sun2017aggrevated}, a differentiable policy gradient version of AggreVaTe (Aggregate Values to Imitate \citep{ross2014aggrevate}) as seen in \cref{alg:finetuning_agg}. \agg~ is an API algorithm similar to CPI and also uses a mixture policy with state distribution $\beta d^{\piref} + (1-\beta) d^{\pi_{\theta}}$ for rollin.
 This algorithm first generates rollins with the mixture policy to collect sequences.
-Then \agg~uses rollouts with the guide policy to restart and evaluate the quality of the generated rollins.
-Rolling out with $\piref$ ensures that the LLM policy $\pi_\theta$ can be \textit{at least} as good as and potentially better than the guide policy $\piref$.\looseness=-1
+Then \agg~generates rollouts with the guide policy and evaluates the quality of the generated rollouts.
+It then uses the rollouts to train a value network $V^{\piref}_\phi$ that measures the reward-to-go of $\piref$, which in turn is used to construct the advantage of $\piref$: $A^{\piref}$.
+With this advantage $A^{\piref}$, \agg{} updates the policy like PPO (i.e., update $\pi_\theta$ so that it increases the probabilities of selecting actions with larger $A^{\piref}$ ).
+Intuitively, the algorithm aims to learn the policy $\argmax_{a} A^{\piref}(s,a)$, which ensures that that the LLM policy $\pi_\theta$ can be \textit{at least} as good as or better than the guide policy $\piref$.\looseness=-1

-\paragraph{\lolsd{}: combines \cpi{} and \agg{}}
+\paragraph{\lolsd: combines \cpi~and \agg}